Irving, New York: The Cattaraugus Reservation and the Thomas Indian School

 Lakeshore Hospital operated as a community medical center for decades, providing emergency, inpatient and outpatient services for the mostly rural population along the Lake Erie shoreline.
 Despite community reliance on its services, the hospital faced persistent financial difficulties, declining patient volumes and changing state healthcare policies.
 These pressures ultimately led to its closure in 2020, leaving the area without a full-service hospital.
-Northeast Medical bought the facility to convert it into the New York Medical Center, a center for behavioral health, mental health services and addiction recovery, while an emergency room is being discussed for the future.
+Northeast Medical bought the facility to convert it into the New York Medical Center, a center for behavioral and mental health services and addiction recovery, while an emergency room is being discussed for the future.

 Valvo's Candies, with its Dolly Dimples statue, was a roadside landmark for over 50 years before closing in 2022 (after operating for over a century, starting in Silver Creek), while the Stagecoach West has sold riding gear and equine supplies and hosted horse shows since 1980.

 The most visible growth since the 1980s has come from businesses clustered along the Thruway interchange and on the Cattaraugus Reservation.
 The Seneca Nation and entrepreneurs have drawn customers from the wider region with gas stations, smoke shops, gaming facilities, cannabis dispensaries, athletic and recreational complexes and the Big Indian Drift Pit, a stunt-driving track depicted on HBO's "Hard Knocks: Training Camp With the Buffalo Bills."
 The mix of reservation commerce at the highway intersection and the beach culture at Sunset Bay give Irving a distinctive identity: part gateway, part getaway.